 Disneyland offers special rate tickets and annual passes to residents from zip codes 90000 to 93599.
 These change every year, and they're sometimes offered only for a limited time off-season, so check the website to see if there is currently a Southern California special.

 The Southern California CityPass includes a 3-day Disney Resort Park-Hopper ticket and one Magic Morning early entry.

 The Best Deal for You

-You can save money overall by spending fewer days at the parks or save money per day by spending more days.
+You can save money overall by spending fewer days at the parks or save money per day with a multi-day pass.
 The more days you plan to stay, the less difference there is between the price of a one-park-per-day ticket and a Park-Hopper ticket.
-Regardless of how many days, the Park Hopper upgrade is $45, so for a one-day adult ticket, the Park-Hopper is 48% more than the Single Park ticket.
-For a 2-day to a 5-day ticket, the Park-Hopper ranges from 21% more per day for 2 days to 14% more for a 5-day ticket.
+Regardless of how many days, the Park Hopper upgrade is $45, so for a one-day adult ticket, the Park-Hopper is 48 percent more than the Single Park ticket.
+For a 2-day to a 5-day ticket, the Park-Hopper ranges from 21 percent more per day for 2 days to 14 percent more for a 5-day ticket.